Cosmetic surgery in Australia: History

 Ill shaped nose of a young girl suffering from syphilis.

 The history of cosmetic surgery can be linked back to that of plastic surgery, as the debate persists, around the blurred lines of the two.
 Plastic surgery originated in 600 BC when Hindu surgeons performed rhinoplasty with the use of segments of cheek tissue.

 At the end of the fifteenth century when syphilis was prevalent, came the introduction of debatable reconstructive surgery to rectify the ill shaped nose, a prominent feature of Syphilis sufferers.
 The sixteenth century saw an Italian by the name of Gaspare Tagliacozzi adopt the method of using upper arm tissue to reconstruct the nose during rhinoplasty, granting him the nickname 'the father of plastic surgery'.
-Although Tagliacozzi's approach left patients required to have their arm raised to their nose for several months, requiring numerous surgeries, with excessive Scaring.
+Although Tagliacozzi's approach left patients required to have their arm raised to their nose for several months, requiring numerous surgeries, with excessive scarring.

 England was exposed to the Hindu techniques of rhinoplasty by a practitioner in 1815, who clearly defined the use for the surgery, limited to those who were physically affected by the horrors of Napoleonic Wars.
 Towards the end of the century in the 1880s John Orlando Roe, a New York surgeon, developed a technique which prevented scarring by operating from inside the nostrils.

 World War I was the most costly war to Australia in regards to fatality.
 The brutality sparked the generation of plastic surgery within Australia introduced by a man by the name of Harold Gillies.
 Gillies oversaw the development of the first unit to treat the returned battle scared veterans of the war.
 This led to the relocation of the Red Cross to the Queen Mary Hospital in Sidcup, England.
 The Queen Mary Hospital opened in 1917 was a six hundred bed hospital which focused solely on plastic surgery.
 It was here that Gillies trained not only Australian plastic surgeons but surgeons from all over the globe.
 The return of these surgeons to their home countries such as Australia, saw the spread of the plastic surgery trade across the globe.